euan-forrester/photo-recommender/README.md

 - Make batch messages for both types of response readers, rather than sending each message individually
 - Have dismissed photos + users feed back into recommendations with negative scores
 - Make visualization of how many instances of each process are doing work at a given time - send task ID to metics and get a count of distinct IDs?
-- Have Scheduler ask for the number of seconds until the next user needs updating, then sleep for that long
-  - Note that would miss new users that get added in the meantime
-  - We can have the API server request data for a new user when it is created
 - Need to have the browser authenticate with the API server to prevent API abuse of users whose tokens we have
   - Same as CSRF prevention or different?
   - AWS API Gateway?